One-Nexus/Synergy/README.md

 </div>
 ```

-If we want to set the header's position to `fixed`, there are two ways we can do this.
-Firstly, we can again add the appropriate modifier to the markup:
+If you want to set the header's position to `fixed`, there are two ways you can do this.
+Firstly, you can again add the appropriate modifier to the markup:

 ```html
 <div class="header-fixed">